yuan-zm/Mitochondria-Segmentation-from-EM-Images-via-Hierarchical-Structured-Contextual-Forest/README.md

 -----
 The final segmentation result of our 3D segmentation framework is also contained.
 Please open the 'pro.mat' in Matlab.

-The other code and segmentation result(Hierarchical multi-view fusion: a pseudo 3D variant) will be release soon.
+The other code and segmentation result(Hierarchical multi-view fusion: a pseudo 3D variant) will be released soon.

 Citation
 -----